Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Introduction

 This naive scheme is far from optimal.
-The results of this paper show that in the case where the feedback codewords have a fixed length regardless of the user activity pattern, the minimum feedback rate can be reduced to $k \log(e) + \Theta(\log\log(n))$ bits for scheduling $k$ active users in $k$ slots with no collision.
-While by connecting to the hypergraph covering and perfect hashing problems, the above result can already be inferred from classic combinatorics, this paper further shows that if the feedback codeword length can be variable, the scheduling overhead can be further reduced to $k \log (e) + O(1)$ bits in expectation regardless of the probability distribution of the user activities.
+The results of this paper show that in the case where the feedback codewords have a fixed length regardless of the user activity pattern, the minimum feedback rate for scheduling $k$ active users in $k$ slots with no collision can be reduced to approximately $k \log(e)$ bits plus a term that scales in $n$ as $\Theta(\log\log(n))$ bits for fixed $k$.
+The above result can actually already be inferred from classic combinatorics literature, because the problem of minimum feedback for collision-free scheduling can be shown to be intimately connected to the hypergraph covering and perfect hashing problems.
+This paper further shows that if the feedback codeword length can be variable, then the scheduling overhead can be further reduced to $k \log (e) + O(1)$ bits in expectation regardless of the probability distribution of the user activities.
 This is surprising as it implies that $k$ active users out of $n$ potential users can be scheduled with a feedback rate of essentially $\log(e)$ bits (or 1 nat) per active user for arbitrarily large $n$, in contrast to the optimal fixed-length code (or the naive scheme), which has a unbounded rate as $n$ tends to infinity.
 The above results can be extended to the $b>k$ case where the feedback overhead can be significantly further reduced.
-Moreover, this paper also investigates the case where $b<k$ and multiple users need to be scheduled in each slot, which also requires less feedback than the $b=k$ case.
+Moreover, this paper also investigates the case where $b<k$ and multiple users need to be scheduled in each slot, which also requires less feedback as compared to the $b=k$ case.